 The painting Oh South Africa you’ve turned my World completely Upside Down belongs in Iziko – The South African National Gallery.
 Painted in 1996 – it reflects Jawahirilall’s joy at returning home from exile to the “new” South Africa.
 She portrays herself lying under a tree on a river bank – she had always claimed that her happiest childhood memories are of the times she played on the banks of the stream near her home.
 The white bird could represent a dove which symbolises peace.
 In the boat are two different coloured masks – perhaps symbolising the different races coming together in South Africa.
 The bright colours and sense of harmony in the painting reflect Jawahirilall’s optimism in South Africa’s future.

 While Jawahirillal was a lecturer in Durban, she initiated many community based projects which sought to bring art to the people.
 This took the form of mural painting in her hometown of Ladysmith as well as craft workshops to teach basic skills to children.
-Although Jawahirilall has distanced herself from South Africa in recent years, her artworks and the many students that she mentored as a lecturer will always be part of her legacy.
+Disillusioned and upset that democracy had not brought the kind of transformation that she had hoped for in South Africa – Jawahirilall chose to settle in Puttaparthi in India where she remains.
+Her more recent artworks reflect her increasing concern with spirituality.
+Although she has distanced herself from South Africa in recent years, her artworks and the many students that she mentored as a lecturer will always be part of her legacy.

 Click here for articles & interviews with Jawahirilall.